 - Watch the chest or belly rise and fall.

-- Count one breath as one rise + one fall.
+- Count one breath as one rise and one fall.

 - Write down the number and whether your cat was asleep, resting quietly, or still a little tense.

-- Under ~30 breaths/min: often normal for many resting cats, though context still matters.
+- Under about 30 breaths per minute: often normal for many resting cats, though context still matters.

-- ~30–40 breaths/min: borderline — recheck when fully calm; call vet if persistent or paired with other symptoms.
+- About 30–40 breaths per minute: recheck when fully calm; call a vet if it stays there or comes with other symptoms.

-- Over ~40 breaths/min at rest: treat as urgent; contact a vet the same day.
+- Over about 40 breaths per minute at rest: treat as urgent and contact a vet the same day.

 - Open-mouth breathing at any rate: emergency.